amandaghassaei/gpu-io/README.md

 // additional needsUpdate flags.
 ```

-More info about using webgl-compute to update mesh positions data is coming soon.
+More info about using gpu-io to update mesh positions data is coming soon.

 ## Limitations/Caveats/Notes